In Lebor Ogaim

-The Ogam Tract also gives a variety of some 100 "scales" of variant or secret modes of writing ogham (92 in the Book of Ballymote), for example the "shield ogham" (ogam airenach, nr.
+The Ogham Tract also gives a variety of some 100 "scales" of variant or secret modes of writing ogham (92 in the Book of Ballymote), for example the "shield ogham" (ogam airenach, nr.
 73).
 Even the Younger Futhark are introduced as "Viking ogham" (nrs.
 91, 92).
 Some of these are word lists based on the alphabet, and some seem to involve a numerical system of tallying.
 Most however, are simply variations on ways of writing the alphabet.
 They are examined for their significance by Macalister (1937) and by McManus (§7.11, 1991).